-The Corporate Insolvency and Governance Act 2020 ("the Act") came into effect on 26 June 2020.
-It was supplemented by The Pension Protection Fund (Moratorium and Arrangements and Reconstructions for Companies in Financial Difficulty) Regulations 2020 as amended ("the Regulations") which came into operation on 7 July 2020.
-The Act introduces a number of time limited measures directed at addressing the impact of the Covid 19 situation and a number of permanent measures that found their origin as far back as the 2016 Corporate Insolvency Framework Consultation.

-Following initial concerns over the interaction with pension legislation, a number of amendments were made during the passage of the Act but it is recognised that there may still be areas that have to be changed.
-Accordingly, the Secretary of State has been given the power to make further amending regulations which may in turn require a change to the PPF approach.

-As at February 2021, the procedures have not been widely used but will be a useful restructuring tool in the post Covid environment.
-Care will need to be taken when applying the provisions with the Act with the existing and the 2021 pensions legislation.

-Accordingly, this guidance is subject to alteration and amendment if provisions of the legislation change and as we see how the new moratorium and restructuring provisions are used in practice.
+- 1.1.
+The Corporate Insolvency and Governance Act 2020 (the Act) came into effect on 26 June 2020.
+It was supplemented by The Pension Protection Fund (Moratorium and Arrangements and Reconstructions for Companies in Financial Difficulty) Regulations 2020 as amended (the Regulations) which came into operation on 7 July 2020.
+The Act introduced both a number of time limited measures and permanent measures that found their origin as far back as the 2016 Corporate Insolvency Framework Consultation. - 1.2.
+Following initial concerns over the interaction with pension legislation, a number of amendments were made during the passage of the Act but it was recognised that there may still be areas that have to be changed.
+Accordingly, the Secretary of State has been given the power to make further amending regulations which may in turn require a change to the PPF approach. - 1.3.
+As at November 2023, the procedures still have not been widely used but remain a useful restructuring tool.
+Care has to be taken when applying the provisions of the Act with the requirements of the pension's legislation. - 1.4.
+This guidance is subject to alteration and amendment as cases develop the law and if provisions of the legislation change.